akazukin5151/koneko-old/README.md

 # koneko [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.txt)
 Browse pixiv in the terminal using kitty's icat to display images (in the terminal!)

 Requires [kitty](https://github.com/kovidgoyal/kitty) on Linux.
 It uses the magical `kitty +kitten icat` 'kitten' to display images.
+For more info see the [kitty documentation](https://sw.kovidgoyal.net/kitty/kittens/icat.html)

+**Why the name Koneko?** Koneko (こねこ) means kitten, which is icat is, a kitty +kitten

 Uses [pixivpy](https://github.com/upbit/pixivpy/), install with `pip install pixivpy`

 Right now it's slow because it adapts [lsix](https://github.com/hackerb9/lsix/), which relies on ImageMagick.
 I started with lsix, using libsixel.
 But it used too much memory and switching around was slow.
 Plus I didn't want to switch away from kitty.
 Eventually there will be a rewrite of lsix (now [lscat](https://github.com/twenty5151/koneko/blob/master/lscat)) to remove dependency on ImageMagick and speed it up a lot.

 # Usage
 0. Install requirements (just see list of imports)